no-domestic-violence/backend/README.md

   * Enforce encryption using HTTP Strict Transport Security
   * Encrypt all data in transit with secure TLS protocol
   * Prevent using cache for sensitive data
+  * Use hpp express middleware to prevent HTTP parameter pollution
 * Security Misconfiguration
   * Keep error messages short
   * Use eslint-plugin-security and Sonar Cloud to identify potential security hotspots